mstratman/jquery-editnibble/README.md

     </script>
 ```

+### Multi-line textarea vs single-line input text box

+If the editable element has a `display` value of `inline`, editnibble
+will provide an `input` tag (a one-line text box).
+Otherwise, it
+will give you a multi-line `textarea` box.

 ### Retrieving textarea or input

 To get the textarea or input form element (for example, if you wanted